 The cardinal rule of business is to know your customers.
-For health and wellness brands, this means knowing your customers will soon be on anti-obesity meds — if they aren’t already — and adjusting your approach accordingly.
+For health and wellness brands, this means knowing your customers will soon be on anti-obesity meds (if they aren’t already) and adjusting your approach accordingly.

 Goldman Sachs estimates 15 million Americans will take Ozempic or similar drugs by 2030.
 The patient population could 10X as the drugs matriculate through the US population, 75% of which is overweight or obese.
 Once someone starts taking anti-obesity drugs, there’s a good chance they’ll be on them for life.

 At first glance, it seems like a nightmare for food companies.
 Drugs like Ozempic and Wegovy mimic the satiety hormone GLP-1, suppressing appetite and reducing daily energy intake by about 1000 calories.
-Stocks of food retailers like Costco, Walmart, and Coca-cola have plunged on these fears.
+Stocks of food retailers like Costco, Walmart, and Coca-Cola have plunged on these fears.

 But unless someone spilled it there, you won’t find Coke in the health foods aisle.
 In fact, data from market research firm Mattson suggest Ozempic users eat fewer junk calories, but more healthy ones.

-Protein is probably the biggest opportunity for natural brands.
+Protein is the biggest opportunity for natural brands.
 Adequate protein allows Ozempic users to retain muscle and avoid saggy skin after rapid weight loss.
 Protein supplements are selling briskly.

 People want smaller portions, says the data.
 Think protein bars, mini meals, and healthy snacks.
 They also want products that ease gut distress (a common side effect of GLP-1 drugs) and anything that promotes hydration.